DaveSharma-Hub/Custom-Web-Server/README.md

 # Custom-Web-Server
 *In Progress*
 ## Description
-Creating a custom webserver from scratch similar to a Node.js server that can either host custom websites or create RESTful api endpoints using sockets
+Creating a custom webserver from scratch similar to a Node.js server that can either host custom websites or create RESTful api endpoints using c++ web-sockets.

 ## Usage
 Clone repository